 Let them eliminate you.

-How to apply this in real life:
+ways to apply this pearl:

 Don't do their job for them.
 Let them reject you.